coder/coder/docs/admin/notifications.md

 ## Stop sending notifications

+Administrators may wish to stop _all_ notifications across the deployment.
+We support a killswitch in the CLI for these cases.

-To pause sending notifications, execute `coder notifications pause`.
+To pause sending notifications, execute [`coder notifications pause`](https://coder.com/docs/reference/cli/notifications_pause).

-To resume sending notifications, execute `coder notifications resume`.
+To resume sending notifications, execute [`coder notifications resume`](https://coder.com/docs/reference/cli/notifications_resume).

 ## Internals